orhun/personal-blog/content/introducing-tuitar.md

 <img src="/ratatui-fretboard.png" width="60%"/>

 <small>
-Tbh you can also render things like this but pls don’t.
+Tbh you can also render things like this but pls don't.
 </small>

 The result was satisfying to see: